What is Precision Reading?

 The Precision Writing program is comprised of the Instructors’ Handbook and Instructors’ Sourcebook, which are normally purchased as a set.

-Dr. Rick Freeze, B.A., B.Ed., M.A., Ph.D., is a professor of Inclusive Education in the Administration, Foundations, and Psychology Department of the Faculty of Education at the University of Manitoba.
+Dr. Rick Freeze, B.A., B.Ed., M.A., Ph.D., is a professor of Inclusive Education in the Educational Administration, Foundations and Psychology Department of the Faculty of Education at the University of Manitoba.
+Over the years, Rick has worked as an elementary and secondary classroom teacher, inclusive (special) educator, school principal, educational psychologist, researcher and professor.

 Ms. Trevi B. Freeze, B.A., P.B.D.E., M.Ed.